mbarnettHMX/beneficial-ownership-engine/README.md

-# Transparency Engine
+# Beneficial Ownership Engine

-Transparency Engine aims to detect and communicate the implicit structure of complex activities in real-world problem areas, in ways that support both situational awareness and targeted action.
+Beneficial Ownership Engine aims to detect and communicate the implicit structure of complex activities in real-world problem areas, in ways that support both situational awareness and targeted action.
 A potential application is to identify and counter adversarial activities (e.g., corruption) hidden within large-scale datasets.

 Given a collection of streaming data sources describing the attributes and actions of real-world entities, it uses a range of graph modeling, joint graph embedding [[1-3]](#references), and other statistical techniques to detect and explain the networks of entities most closely related to each entity.